tdepuyt/maritimechartservice-sample-viewer/README.md

  * Once you have added the Maritime Identify widget to your application and saved that application add the following two lines of code in your <webappbuilder folder>\server\apps\<app number\config.json.

-The following to values are a recommended starting point:
+The following two values are a recommended starting point:
 ```
        "height": 120,
        "width": 265,
  ```

  Sample modifcation: